CaseyLabs/aws-ec2-ebs-automatic-snapshot-powershell/README.md

 ===================================

 **How it works:**
-ebs-snapshot.ps1 will:
+These scripts will:
+- Start diskshadow on your instance, in order to keep disk consistency.
-- Determine the instance ID of the EC2 server on which the script runs
+- Determine the instance ID of the EC2 server on which the script runs.
-- Gather a list of all volume IDs attached to that instance
+- Gather a list of all volume IDs attached to that instance.
 - Take a snapshot of each attached volume
 - The script will then delete all associated snapshots taken by the script that are older than 7 days
+- Stop diskshadow to allow disk writes again.

 Pull requests greatly welcomed!